 Quick Mouth-Watering Samosa Chaat with Spiced Chana

 Fresh fruits are the main ingredients of what is next on the snack list.
-The best part is this healthy Indian snack takes little effort.
+The best part is this Indian snack takes little effort.
 Just chop up some fruits and top with chaat masala and a few other common Indian spices.
 Your tangy chaat is ready!

 15 Minute Delicious Fruit Chaat Recipe (Spicy Fruit Salad)